Locations

 Hard bargaining on price can produce substantial cost savings on the EA.
 For instance, pushing a discount from 10% to 15% on a $5 million component saves $250,000.
 Multiply that across several components, and you’ve freed a large sum.

-By systematically challenging each quoted rate, one organization reduced its 3-year EA cost by $1.2 million (roughly 18%) compared to the initial quote, purely through better pricing and removing unneeded items.
+By systematically challenging each quoted rate, one organization reduced its 3-year EA cost by $1.2 million (approximately 18%) compared to the initial quote, solely through better pricing and eliminating unnecessary items.
 Remember, any concession not asked for is a concession not received; those dollars go straight back into Microsoft’s pocket instead of your budget.

 Action: